Blog Home Page Next article: HIPAA Understood: Information Access Management

 In this blog series, I will be walking you through many of the specific controls that fall into the domains mentioned above.
 My goal is to give you some insight into the issues, and potential remedies we encounter daily while performing these assessments.
 Please utilize the suggestions to improve the posture of your own organization.
 No solution, remediation or mitigating countermeasure is one-size-fits-all; however, I will do my best to provide information from a generic enough standpoint that you should be able to at least find value in the knowledge even if it is not relevant to your environment.

 There have been a number of recent news articles/stories that have shined some light on this often over looked section of ‘Cyber Security Strategies/Plans’.
 All Enterprise Security Risk Assessments look for it and most regulatory bodies address it with a few sentence or short paragraphs.
 Even HIPAA does it with one sentence “The Organizational Requirements section of the HIPAA Final Security Rule addresses the contracts/agreements an organization must have in place with partners with whom PHI/ePHI is shared with.”.
+The NIST Cybersecurity Frame Work (NIST-CSF) addresses these organizational requirements throughout all phases from “Identify” (who do I need and nature of these agreements) to “Recover” (reporting requirements, who communicates, when and what to 3rd part stakeholders).

 Sets Minimum Level of Security Countermeasures